herocrab/mmortt/README.md

    1. [x] Connect to Nakama service
    2. [x] Advance to create
 2. [ ] Create
+   1. [x] Add a camera to client scene
+   2. [ x] Load the map
+      1. [x] Basic floor
+      2. [x] Basic obstacles
+      3. [x] Ignore editor tab error regarding instance bindings for TileMaplayer
+   3. [ ] Add AStarGrid2D to Server
-   1. [ ] Load the map
+      1. [ ] Automatically load and parse the TileGridLayer map data into Astar
+      2. [ ] Create a test button to test navigation pathfinding on the AStarGrid2D object
+         1. [ ] Create some rendering to show where the path goes
-   2. [x] Create the match in Nakama
+   4. [x] Create the match in Nakama
-   3. Advance to simulate
+   5. [ ] Advance to simulate
 3. Simulate
    1. Needs to facilitate live join
    2. Use a smaller state machine instance to track each client through the remote state and control the remote state machine